CrispyDrone/BWSort/README.md

 ![Preview of sort on map and duration without applying a renaming.](./imgs/sort-tab-preview.png)

 ### Renaming replays
 You can now rename replays after parsing, either into an output directory or in place.
 After renaming, the transformation from the old to new filename will be shown in the output view.
-There are 2 arrows visible on top of this part of the window.
-You can use these to undo or redo renames.
+You can toggle between filenames only (hamburger icon) and the entire filepath (directory tree icon) by clicking on the button next to the 2 arrows.
+As you might have guessed, these 2 arrows are buttons for undoing and redoing a rename.
 The number of actions you can undo or redo can be configured in the advanced settings but by default is 5.
 If you are executing renames on many replays, be aware that this has the potential to quickly increase memory usage.

 It is also possible at any point to always return to how the replays were named originally.
 Just tick off the checkbox `Restore original replay names` and execute the rename.